kulcsarrudolf/pasztor.at/content/blog/2018-05-06-why-testing-is-hard.md

 ---
+slug: why-testing-is-hard
+authors:
+- janos
 categories: blog
 date: "2018-05-06T00:00:00Z"
 publishDate: "2018-05-06T00:00:00Z"
 summary: Why do so many developers struggle with testing?
 Why don't we all have 9x% test coverage on our code?
-fbimage: posts/why-testing-is-hard.png
+images:
-googleimage: posts/why-testing-is-hard.png
+- posts/why-testing-is-hard.png
 preview: posts/why-testing-is-hard.jpg
 tags:
-- Clean Code
 - Testing
-- Development
+- Software Development
 title: Why testing is hard
-twitter_card: summary_large_image
-twitterimage: posts/why-testing-is-hard.png
 ---

 When most people start testing their software, they are driven by one urge: if they user does X, then Y should happen.